 One thing you don’t want when you’ve just grouted your patio is to have torrential rain in the next 24 hours which is exactly what we got.
 The grout had time to harden to a reasonable state but the excessive rain did cause what is known as effervescence where the salts bubble up to the surface and cause white staining on the grout.
-The grout is supposed to be a charcoal gray colour.
-We will have to let the grout harden fully for a few weeks and then deal with the discolouration by applying an acid effervescence cleaner to correct the problem.
+The grout is supposed to be a charcoal gray color.
+We will have to let the grout harden fully for a few weeks and then deal with the discoloration by applying an acid effervescence cleaner to correct the problem.

-Where the ground level had been graded and lowered below the concrete surrounding the fence posts this was structurally improved using bricks and a cement render made up of 3 parts sharp sand to I part cement and some SBR to aid the mixture sticking to the concrete.
+Where the ground level had been graded and lowered below the concrete surrounding the fence posts this was structurally improved using bricks and cement render made up of 3 parts sharp sand to I part cement and some SBR to aid the mixture sticking to the concrete.

 The first job was to sort the frame that fits onto the foul sewer inspection chamber.
-This will have a slab insert in order to minimise the visual impact of the inspection chamber access cover.
-The inspection chamber in this instance is a Osma Drain 4D960 inspection chamber and the frame being used is a Clark Drain Recessed cover.
-The spigot on the Clark Drain allows for different internal diameters of inspection chamber but does not offer much adjustment up and down so the spigot from the old Osma Drain frame cover 4D961 was cut off and the first ring of the spigot from the Clark Drain was also sawn off.
+This will have a slab insert in order to minimize the visual impact of the inspection chamber access cover.
+The inspection chamber in this instance is an Osma Drain 4D960 inspection chamber and the frame being used is a Clark Drain Recessed cover.
+The spigot on the Clark Drain allows for different internal diameters of the inspection chamber but does not offer much adjustment up and down so the spigot from the old Osma Drain frame cover 4D961 was cut off and the first ring of the spigot from the Clark Drain was also sawn off.
 This allowed the spigot from the Osma Drain to fit inside the Clark Drain spigot and to be glued using PVC pipe weld adhesive giving a very strong and airtight seal and also allowing some vertical adjustment when setting the frame in place.

-Next the riser for the inspection chamber needed to be cut down to allow for the height of the cover frame.
+Next, the riser for the inspection chamber needed to be cut down to allow for the height of the cover frame.
 The riser was marked round with tape to the correct height and then cut with an oscillating multitool.
 The burrs were cleaned up with a coarse emery cloth.